 East Texas Literacy Council

-ETLC continues to have young adults (age 16-25) who need the skills to obtain a High School Equivalency (formerly GED) certification or post secondary certificate for employment at a self-sufficient wage.
-This program will provide a staff instructor/mentor; job skill counseling to address available certification;; high interest instructional materials; pre-GED instruction; other basic literacy instruction as needed; training for volunteer tutors who have a desire to work with young adult dropouts; and partial funding for the GED test as funds allow.
+ETLC’s Young Adult Dropout Literacy program assists young adults (age 16-25) who need the skills to obtain a High School Equivalency (formerly GED) certification or post-secondary certificate for employment with wages that allow self-sufficiency.
+The program provides a staff instructor/mentor, job skill counseling to address available certifications, high-interest instructional materials, pre-GED instruction, and other basic literacy instruction as needed.
+Complete funding for the Official Practice GED test and partial funding for the GED test may also be obtained, as funds allow.

 Friends of Partners in Prevention

-Longview Bridges Out of Poverty (LBOP) is based on a national model, Bridges Out of Poverty.
-Community members address the barriers that keep people in poverty, and the community-wide impact of poverty.
-The 4 components of LBOP: (1) Getting Ahead in a Just Gettin’ by World sessions – Curriculum offered to individuals living in poverty, (2) Monthly meetings for Getting Ahead graduates, known as Staying Ahead Meetings.
-(3) LBOP Steering Committee – A network created to alleviate and eliminate poverty in Longview, (4) Training – Training in the BOP model and Poverty Simulations.
+Longview Bridges Out of Poverty, like the national model of Bridges Out of Poverty, addresses poverty at the individual, community, structural/policy levels.
+The 4 components of LBOP are: (1) Getting Ahead in a Just-Gettin' by World sessions – Curriculum offered to individuals living in poverty including childcare and a meal for participants for 22 weeks.
+(2) Monthly meetings for Getting Ahead graduates, known as Staying Ahead Meetings.
+(3) LBOP Steering Committee – A network of community members created to alleviate and eliminate poverty in Longview (4) Training – Poverty Simulations as well as training for schools, businesses, healthcare professionals, justice system personnel, and social service organizations in understanding adults and children from poverty and the Bridges Out of Poverty model.

-Partners in Prevention Mentoring Program inspires and encourages young men and women for Leadership through positive adult relationships.
-Caring adult mentors are screened, trained, and matched with a young person in need of extra adult support, often referred to the program by school counselors or caregivers.
-Mentors and mentees meet once per week at the school campuses during the lunch period and outside of school hours for a minimum of 4 hours per month.
-Goals are to build relationships of positive impact to encourage students to stay in school and develop a positive future story.
+Aspire Mentoring Program seeks to address teen pregnancy, teen substance abuse, school failure and disengagement from school through positive adult relationships, inspiring hope and encouragement.
+Caring adult mentors are screened, trained, and matched with a young person facing life challenges and in need of extra adult support.
+Mentees are referred to the program by school counselors, parents/caregivers, or by their friends.
+Mentors and mentees typically meet once each week at the school campuses during the lunch period and outside of school hours for a minimum of 4 hours per month.

 Girl Scouts of Northeast Texas